Oliver Twist (1974 film)

-Oliver Twist is a 1974 American animated adventure musical drama film directed by Hal Sutherland that is based on Charles Dickens's 1838 novel of the same name.
+Oliver Twist is a 1974 American animated adventure musical comedy drama film directed by Hal Sutherland that is based on Charles Dickens's 1838 novel of the same name.
 The film was the second and last to be produced by Filmation and distributed by Warner Bros.
-Pictures.
 Davy Jones, who played The Artful Dodger in the original Broadway production of Oliver!, reprises his role.

 Plot

 In the 19th century, orphan Oliver Twist is sent to a workhouse, where the children are barely fed and mistreated.
-He moves to the house of an undertaker, but after an unfair severe spanking, he starts a seven-day runaway to London.
+He moves to the house of an undertaker, but after an unfair severe spanking and slapping, he starts a seven-day runaway to London.
 He arrives exhausted and starving, and is welcomed by a gang of pickpockets led by old crook Fagin.
 When he is mistakenly taken as a thief, wealthy victim Mr. Brownlow brings Oliver to his home and shelters him.
 But Fagin and the dangerous Bill Sykes decide to kidnap Oliver to burglarize Mr. Brownlow's fancy house.
 Oliver is wounded, while Mr. Brownlow tries to save Oliver.